DanielBrosch/SDPSymmetryReduction.jl/README.md

 ```

 ## Main use
-The function `admPartSubspace` determines an optimal admissible partition subspace for the problem.
+The function `admissible_subspace` determines an optimal admissible partition subspace for the problem.
 This is done using a randomized Jordan-reduction algorithm, and it returns a Jordan algebra (closed under linear combinations and squaring).
 SDPs can be restricted to such a subspace without changing their optimal value.

 The function `blockDiagonalize` determines a block-diagonalization of a (Jordan)-algebra given by a partition `P` using a randomized algorithm.